 We believe that the exposure profile of KVD900 is ideal for an acute oral HAE therapy.
 Early treatment of HAE attacks has been shown to be key in maximizing treatment efficacy.
 Dosing with approved injectable treatments is often delayed undermining treatment outcomes.
 As a result of its straightforward oral administration combined with its rapid uptake and encouraging safety profile, KVD900 has the potential to offer HAE patients an effective and convenient treatment option.

 The ongoing double blind, placebo-controlled Phase 2 trial will evaluate KVD900 as an on-demand treatment for HAE attacks.
-The study will recruit approximately 50 type 1 and 2 HAE patients at 10-15 sites in the UK, Germany and several other European countries.
+The study will recruit approximately 50 type 1 and type 2 HAE patients at approximately 20 sites in Europe and the US.
 During part one of this two-part study patients not having an attack will receive a single 600 mg dose of KVD900 to explore pharmacokinetic and pharmacodynamic properties.
 All patients will enter part two of the study, which is a randomized, two attack, crossover investigation of the efficacy of KVD900 versus placebo.
 Within one hour of the onset of an attack patients will take a single dose of 600 mg of KVD900 or placebo.
 A second attack will be dosed with the alternative crossover treatment.
 Patients will have access to their normal, on-demand treatment if needed.
 For all attacks, data will be collected for 24 hours on endpoints including symptom severity using visual analog scale (VAS) and the Likert scale, as well as patient use of their standard of care therapy.